|

 distance of la Rue Principale with it's many shops, restaurants,

+and heritage buildings.
 Saint-Sauveur has also become

 a major arts centre and destination.
 It is now known and respected